Battle of Toro: The Battle of Toro as retribution to Aljubarrota

 "Revenge" would finally come two centuries after Aljubarrota at the Battle of Alcântara (1580) when a Spanish army defeated the Portuguese supporters of António, Prior of Crato and incorporated Portugal into the Iberian Union.

 A royal letter contradicted by the chroniclers

-The letter written and sent by Ferdinand to the cities of Castile in the day after the battle of Toro (claiming victory), although contradicted by his own chroniclers in many ways, is a masterpiece of political propaganda, and it is in line with his practical concept of truth, later disclosed by himself in another event: "The King of France complains that I have twice deceived him.
-He lies, the fool; I have deceived him ten times and more."
+Next day, Ferdinand sent a letter claiming victory to the cities of Castile.
+Although contradicted by his own chroniclers in many ways, his letter is considered a masterpiece of political propaganda.
+It complies with his practical concept of truth, as in another context: "The King of France complains that I have twice deceived him.
+He lies, the fool; I have deceived him ten times and more".
+Machiavelli, who studied Ferdinand's career and relished his cunning, called him "the foremost king in Christendom".
+For his part, Prince John sent a victory letter to the main Portuguese cities and that omitted the defeat of his father's troops.